cmarcio/bookstore-api/readme.md

 In order to run this project you need to install [Nodejs](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/) on your machine.

+### Folder structure

+.

 ### Installing

 In order to run the project do the following:

-Install the project dependencies.
+Install the project dependencies

 ```
 $ cd <project-folder>
 $ npm install
 ```

-Then you can start the server by running.
+Then you can start the server by running

 ```
 $ npm start